huggingface/blog/evaluating-mmlu-leaderboard.md

 | tiiuae/falcon-7b                          |       0.278 |          0.35  |           0.254 |
 | togethercomputer/RedPajama-INCITE-7B-Base |       0.275 |          0.34  |           0.269 |

-We can see that for the same dataset, both absolute scores and model rankings (see the figure) are super sensitive to the evaluation method we decide to use.
+We can see that for the same dataset, both absolute scores and model rankings (see the first figure) are quite sensitive to the evaluation method we decide to use.

+Is there a "best way" to evaluate a model among all these?
+It's a difficult question.
+Models may far better one way or another as we see above.
+To keep some faireness, one may be tempted to select the way where the average score for all tested models is the highest so that we see as much capabilities of the models as possible.
+But we should note that, as we saw above, using the loglikelihood is helping the model in some way by restricting the

 # Conclusion

 A key lesson to takeaway is that evaluations are strongly tied to their implementations–down to minute details such as prompts and tokenization.
 This is why open, standardized, and reproducible benchmarks such as the EleutherAI Eval Harness or Stanford HELM are invaluable to the community.
 Without them, comparing results across models and papers would be impossible, stifling research on improving LLMs.

-If you take a results for a paper in a MMLU

 **Post scriptum**: In the case of the Open LLM Leaderboard we’ve decided to stick to using community maintained evaluation libraries.
 Thankfully during the writing of this blog post, the amazing community around the EleutherAI Harness, and in particular [ollmer](https://github.com/EleutherAI/lm-evaluation-harness/issues/475) who has done an amazing work updating the evaluation of MMLU in the harness to make it similar to the original implementation and match these numbers.